mirage335-colossus/ubiquitous_bash/README.md

 * Thanks to "rocky" for workaround to bashdb/emacs issue - https://github.com/realgud/realgud/issues/205#issuecomment-354851601 .

 # Future Work
+* Ongoing evaluation of 'deprecated' , 'obsolete' , or otherwise less than known to be compatible with modern and future versions of "bash" .

 * Demonstrate backgrounding in _main as a means to launch multiple daemonized services under control of a single script instance.

 * Portable Cygwin installation for MSW hosts.